Published: October 29, 2020

 There is an option to save transcriptions for three days.
 If the user wishes to save a transcription permanently, they can copy and paste the transcription into another document, such as a Word document.

-There are several free android apps that offer the ability to transcribe conversations.
+There are a several free android apps that offer the ability to transcribe conversations.
 An example is an app called TextHear.
 However, these do not have the same level of features as Live Transcribe.
 Also, because Live Transcribe is developed by Google, it can be integrated with other features of the device in a way that third-party apps cannot.
-For example, Live Transcribe can be set up so that it can be activated with a tap of an accessibility icon that appears on the bottom right corner of the display.
+For example, Live Transcribe can be set up so that it can be activated with a tap of an accessibility icon that appears on the bottom right corner of the device.

 iOS apps called, App MyEar and Live Caption (not to be mistaken with Google’s Live Caption service, discussed above), transcribe conversations on iPads and iPhones.
 Live Caption costs $2.99/month for unlimited use and App MyEar has a one-time cost of $9.99.
 Live Caption uses Google’s speech-to-text engine to transcribe conversations.
 These apps do not have certain advanced features, such as the ability to teach the app to properly caption difficult-to-understand words or the option to include sound labels to identify sounds.

 The Google Recorder, which is pre-installed on the Google Pixel, records and transcribes audio.
 The app is not designed for individuals with hearing loss.
-As a result, it does not have a number of the features that Live Transcribe includes, such as a keyboard for a user to type responses, adjustable font size or vibrate when a specific word is spoken.
+As a result, it does not have a number of the features that Live Transcribe has, such as a keyboard for a user to type responses, adjustable font size or vibrate when a specific word is spoken.

-There is no alternative free recorder app that has a similar ability to transcribe audio.
+There is no alternative recorder app that has a similar ability to transcribe audio.
 Apple’s Voice Memos app does not have this capability.

 Google developed the Sound Amplifier app to help people hear better.
 Initially, the app was limited to improving the ability of individuals to hear sounds in the user’s environment.
 Use cases include conversations in a crowded bar or watching television.
 More recently, the app was updated to help people better hear media played on the Google Pixel.